 Also Read: 10 Best Laptops for Programming Students

 If you’re looking for a lightning-fast gaming keyboard, the Apex M400’s linear switches are ideal.
-Because linear switches lack the conventional bump and have a low actuation point and force, resulting in fantastic speed.
-The M400 also boasts 100% anti-ghosting and can be customized entirely with SteelSeries’ companion software.
+Because linear switches lack the conventional bump and have a low actuation point and force, resulting in a fantastic speed, the M400 boasts 100% anti-ghosting.
+It can be customized entirely with SteelSeries’ companion software.

 Also Read: 15 Best Keyboards for Programming and Coding

 The clicky Razer Mecha-Membrane switches on this full-sized model feel similar to traditional rubber dome controls but with aural feedback.

 It gives an excellent typing experience but may not feel as snappy as other gaming keyboards with mechanical switches due to the larger pre-travel.
 Because of the detachable wrist rest and two incline settings, it provides superb ergonomics.

 It also comes with full RGB backlighting customized using the Razer Synapse 3 software, dedicated media buttons, a volume wheel, and a Game Mode that works as a Windows key lock.
 Any key can be macro-programmed, albeit there are no special macro keys.

 The Blackwidow Lite is next on our list of best gaming keyboards under $100.
 This keyboard is ideal for gamers who travel frequently or have a limited budget.
 It misses some of the frills seen on more expensive keyboards, such as media keys and full RGB lighting, but it’s a true Blackwidow where it counts.

 You get a great feel and feedback without all the noise with Razer’s orange switches.
 The wire is detachable and includes a package of O rings so that you can make the switches extra quieter if you want.